 Of all the members of the Apocynaceae family, plumeria (ploo-MEER-ee-a) has one of the greatest success stories.

-Native to West Indies and South America, and the Caribbean, this plant has become a global treasure but is widely cultivated in other tropical and sub-tropical areas, especially in Asian countries and the Pacific Islands.
+Native to the West Indies, South America, and the Caribbean, this plant has become a global treasure but is widely cultivated in other tropical and subtropical areas, especially in Asian countries and the Pacific Islands.

 More recently, plumeria rust was found in Sri Lanka, Thailand, Taiwan, India, and Africa.